awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 **Note**
 Your system's Python version must be 2\.7\.9 or later\.
 Otherwise, you receive `hostname doesn't match` errors with AWS CLI calls to Amazon EKS\.

-If you are unable to install version 1\.18\.49 or later of the AWS CLI on your system, you must ensure that the AWS IAM Authenticator for Kubernetes is installed on your system\.
+If you are unable to install version 1\.18\.61 or later of the AWS CLI on your system, you must ensure that the AWS IAM Authenticator for Kubernetes is installed on your system\.
 For more information, see [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md)\.

 ## Step 1: Create your Amazon EKS cluster<a name="eks-create-cluster"></a>

 Now you can create your Amazon EKS cluster\.
 This section helps you to create a cluster with the latest version of Kubernetes that is available in Amazon EKS to take advantage of all of the latest features\.
 Some features are not available on older versions of Kubernetes\.

 **Important**
 When an Amazon EKS cluster is created, the IAM entity \(user or role\) that creates the cluster is added to the Kubernetes RBAC authorization table as the administrator \(with `system:master` permissions\.
-Initially, only hat IAM user can make calls to the Kubernetes API server using kubectl\.
+Initially, only that IAM user can make calls to the Kubernetes API server using kubectl\.
 For more information, see [Managing users or IAM roles for your cluster](add-user-role.md)\.
 If you use the console to create the cluster, you must ensure that the same IAM user credentials are in the AWS SDK credential chain when you are running kubectl commands on your cluster\.
 If you install and configure the AWS CLI, you can configure the IAM credentials for your user\.
 If the AWS CLI is configured properly for your user, then `eksctl` and the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator) can find those credentials as well\.
 For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) in the *AWS Command Line Interface User Guide*\.

 **To create your cluster with the console**